 The results are more misinformative than valuable to the reader.
 The actual physical assets didn’t change; only the dollar value in the denominator changed.
-So the formula’s results in 2017 are 3 times better than 2015 with the same sales volume.
+The formula’s results in 2017 are 3 times better than 2015 with the same sales volume.
 The formula’s goal is to identify the ability of management to leverage (efficiently use) fixed assets.
 The higher the rate, the better the ability to leverage the asset(s).

-So in reality, the better formula is as follows:
+The better formula is as follows:

 Fixed Assets Turnover Rate Analysis

 The primary purpose of this formula is to evaluate the ability of management to utilize fixed assets to generate value via sales for the company.
-So let’s think about this concept for a moment.
+Let’s think about this concept for a moment.
 Only equipment intensive business operations should use this tool as other business sectors rely on other forms of assets to generate sales.
 Here is a list of industries and their corresponding assets that generate sales.